Why is There a Red Light On My Motherboard?

 If you’ve messed up your BIOS with a botched overclocking setup, altered the wrong BIOS settings, and your computer won’t boot, resetting the BIOS or UEFI to factory defaults can usually fix the problem.
 Unfortunately, even a virus has the potential to ruin your BIOS; custom BIOS configurations will be lost on a reset, although you can readily restore them.

 If you have a particularly complex configuration, you may often back up and restore your functioning UEFI settings.
 You may not have one right now, but it’s a wise practice to follow in the future.
-It should be simple to reset your CMOS if you build your computer.
+If you build your computer, it should be simple to reset your CMOS.
 Pre-built systems may be a little finicky, but you should be able to use one of the ways listed below.

 No, the CMOS Battery does not stop PC Booting.
 The CMOS battery’s job is to maintain the date and time accurately.
 It will not prevent the machine from booting, but you will lose the date and time.
-The computer will either boot according to its standard BIOS settings; otherwise, you’ll have to choose the disc where the operating system is installed manually.
+The computer will either boot according to its standard BIOS settings; otherwise, you must choose the disc where the operating system is installed manually.

-The CMOS is a tiny, battery-powered onboard chip that maintains your computer’s BIOS settings and delivers information to drivers so they can be identified and directed.
-It also stores information about just what hardware is installed on the motherboard, and the CMOS also keeps track of the date and time.
+The CMOS is a tiny, battery-powered onboard chip that maintains your computer’s BIOS settings and delivers information to drivers to identify and direct them.
+It also stores information about what hardware is installed on the motherboard and keeps track of the date and time.

-1. You will observe around the battery situated on the motherboard.
+1. You will observe the battery situated on the motherboard.

 2. Push the tiny lever just on the side of the socket with a screwdriver, and the battery will pop out.

-3. When replacing the battery, check sure it has the same voltage as the old one; then, you can take the battery to the store with you to ensure that it is a perfect fit.
+3. When replacing the battery, ensure it has the same voltage as the old one; then, you can take the battery to the store with you to ensure it is a perfect fit.

 4. Once you’ve acquired the battery, snap it into position on the motherboard and close the computer, and you’re ready to go.

-5. You should be able to tell whether it worked right away since the clock should stick once you set it, and you shouldn’t get any strange messages or difficulties, hopefully!
+5. You should be able to tell whether it worked right away since the clock should stick once you set it, and you shouldn’t get any strange messages or difficulties!

-6. Removing the CMOS battery may also reset your BIOS, requiring you to re-enter any previously-stored configurations.
+6. Removing the CMOS battery may reset your BIOS, requiring you to re-enter any previously stored configurations.

 Conclusion